jekabsv/LetonikaReader/README.md

 ## Running

 After setting this up you are ready to run the script.
+Execute the script by navigating to program directory and running command

+    python reader.py

 After running the script you will have 3 seconds to switch to book window and click on it to focus.